What is a Medical Records or Health Information Technician?

 - R

-What education or degrees do I need to become a Medical Records or Health Information Technician?
+What education is needed to be a Medical Records or Health Information Technician?

 Those thinking about becoming a Medical Records or Health Information Technician might also be interested in the following careers: